LibraryCarpentry/lc-first-website/about.md

 Library Carpentry workshops have been taught right around the globe, and Library Carpentry won the 2016 [British Library Labs](http://labs.bl.uk/British+Library+Labs+Awards) Teaching and Learning Award.

 Library Carpentry is in the commons and for the commons.
 It is not tied to any institution or person.

-You can follow Library Carpentry on [Twitter](https://twitter.com/LibCarpentry) or talk to other members of the community in our chatrooms.
-We have three chatrooms - one, the [Lobby](https://gitter.im/LibraryCarpentry/Lobby), for general enquiries and conversations, one for [workshop requests and planning](https://gitter.im/LibraryCarpentry/workshops) and one for [lesson development discussions](https://gitter.im/LibraryCarpentry/lesson-dev).
-You will need a GitHub username or Twitter handle to join in.

 ______

 ## What is a Workshop?